 We use this information to understand and save your preferences for future visits and compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
 We may contract with third-party service providers to assist us in better understanding our site visitors.
 These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information except that we may disclose your personally identifiable information under the following limited circumstances:
+We do not sell, trade, or otherwise transfer to outside parties your personal information except that we may disclose your personal information under the following limited circumstances:

-- To trusted third parties, described below, who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential and use such information only for the purpose of providing the contracted-for services;
+- To trusted third parties, described below, who assist us in operating our Website, conducting our business, or providing services to you, so long as those parties agree to keep this information confidential and use such information only for the purpose of providing the contracted-for services;

-- To enforce our site policies, or protect our or other’s rights, property, or safety; and
+- To enforce our Website policies, or protect our or other’s rights, property, or safety; and

-For the avoidance of doubt, CPM will not provide to any third party any personally identifiable information in a Pupil Record (defined below) to engage in targeted marketing.
+For the avoidance of doubt, CPM will not provide or sell to any third party any personal information in a Student Record (defined below), or engage in targeted marketing.

 - Professional Development/Workshop Online Scheduling Software Services

 - Specialized Consulting Service Companies

 This policy does not apply to information collected by CPM offline or through any other means, including on any other website operated by any third party or information collected by any third party.

 8. Your Choices Regarding Data Collection and Use